Echinopsis lageniformis: Psychoactivity

 Like other species related to it, it has an ancient shamanic use in its place of origin.
-The plant contains a number of psychoactive alkaloids, in particular the well-studied chemical mescaline, typically at levels more consistent than Echinopsis pachanoi.
-The concentrations for specimens from various locations vary considerably and E. lageniformis may often contain higher mescaline content than E. pachanoi.
-However, a level of 0.56% mescaline content by dry weight was reported for some weaker E. lageniformis, while more than 2% for some extraordinary cultivars of E. pachanoi.
-Chemical analysis of some variants of this species are not conclusive nor does it apply to all strains of the species.
+The plant contains a number of psychoactive alkaloids, in particular the well-studied chemical mescaline, typically at levels higher than Echinopsis pachanoi.
+Echinopsis lageniformis is thought to be the most potent and preferred species of mescaline-containing San Pedro cactus based on anecdotal evidence and laboratory work.
+The concentrations for specimens from various locations vary considerably and E. lageniformis may often contain more consistent mescaline content than E. pachanoi.
+However, a level of 0.56% mescaline content by dry weight was reported for some weaker E. lageniformis, while more than 2% was reported for some extraordinary cultivars of E. pachanoi.
+Chemical analyses of some variants of this species are not conclusive nor do they apply to all strains of the species.
 Mescaline is not evenly distributed within single specimens of E. lageniformis.
 Outside of its native habitat, it is one of the lesser known of the Trichocereus cacti for ornamental uses.
 This is not true in areas where it is the dominant species, for example, the La Paz area of Bolivia.

-As with related species, it seems to have long shamanic tradition of use throughout its native habitat.